-'''

-MAC>(output file specification)=ALIB.MLB/ML,BLIB.MLB/ML,XIZ RET
+MAC>(output file specification)=ALIB.MLB/ML,BLIB.MLB/ML,XIZ RED output file=input file/ML, input file1, input file2 (MET)

-'''

 Assume that each of the two macro libraries, ALIB and BLIB, contain a macro called .BIG, but with different definitions.
 If source file XIZ contains a macro call .MCALL .BIG, the system includes the definition of .BIG in the program as it appears in the macro library ALIB.